Kippie148/Lego-City-Undercover-Decompilation/docs/BUILDING.md

 If you're using Windows, it's highly recommended to use WSL (Windows Subsystem for Linux) with an Ubuntu-like distribution for the best compatibility.
-Follow the [official Microsoft guide](https://learn.microsoft.com/en-us/windows/wsl/install) to set up WSL on your system.
+Follow the [official Microsoft guide](https://learn.microsoft.com/en-us/windows/wsl/install) to set up WSL on your system, or just run `wsl --install` in an elevated PowerShell terminal if you're on Windows 11.
 Once WSL is installed, you can follow the Linux instructions below within your WSL environment.
 Now you can go on with the steps below.

 ## 1. Set up dependencies